 You can also find plenty of locally run cosmetic and skincare stores featuring everything from beer infused skincare to Karlovy Vary mineral salt skincare products.

 For those not able to afford the designer labels there are other options for shopping at a shopping mall near the city center with brands like H&M.

-We ended up splurging for a date night and enjoying a dinner in the same restaurant and almost same table location as James Bond in the Grand Pupp Hotel after he wins back all of his money gambling in the casino.
+We ended up splurging for a date night and enjoying a dinner in the same restaurant and almost the same table location as James Bond in the Grand Pupp Hotel.
 This is a fun experience if you’re a Bond fan!

-We were reminded a bit of Cesky Krumlov as the Ohre River wraps around the city in a similar way.
-We were a bit bummed it was raining and we couldn’t pop up our drone for a lovely aerial shot.
+We were reminded a bit of the storybook and enchanting village of Cesky Krumlov in South Bohemia as the Ohre River wraps around the city in a similar way.

 While visiting the town center you can witness the spot where James Bond famously parked his Aston Martin.
 The restaurant next door Goethe is where Bond and Vesper met Matthis.